Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/trustZone/eic/eic_pin_toggle/readme.md

 1. Open the project group in the MPLAB X IDE and set the non-secure project as main project
 2. Build and program the application
 3. Observe the output for [PIC32CM LS00 Curiosity Pro Evaluation Kit]() as follows:
+    - LED0(Green) is toggled on Switch (SW0) press using EIC interrupt in secure project
-    - LED1 is toggled on Switch (SW1) press using EIC interrupt in secure project
+    - LED1(Red) is toggled on Switch (SW1) press using EIC interrupt in non-secure project
     - Pin PA22 is toggled on Switch (connected to PA23) press using EIC interrupt in non-secure project
     - Periodic RTC event (every ~32ms) toggles PB31 pin in non-secure project